JulAgu/JulAgu/Readme.md

 </div>

 I am a final year student of a Master's Degree in Engineering ("Diplôme d'ingénieur") at [AgroParisTech](https://www.agroparistech.fr/) and a final year Master's student in Bio-informatics at [Université Paris Saclay](https://www.universite-paris-saclay.fr/).
 I'm currently working as a data science intern at [Agrial](https://www.agrial.com/).
-I am an artificial intelligence, machine leaarning and problem-solving enthusiast, and although I work on all kinds of projects, I have a special affinity with the agriculture field.
+I am an artificial intelligence, machine learning and problem-solving enthusiast, and although I work on all kinds of projects, I have a special affinity with the agriculture field.

 **I’m currently interested in:**